 While some of these tourist stops are good for breaking up the drive, your dog may also appreciate running around and burning some energy in an off-leash park.
 Consider stopping at these off-leash parks located along the Hume, including some fenced dog parks, from north to south.

-Pheasants Nest Service Centre Northbound
+Pheasants Nest Service Centres

 Victoria Park, Goulburn